telecomstackjp/kestra/ui/src/assets/onboarding/markdown/product.md

-Chhose your use case and follow a step-by-step guide to learn Kestra 's features and capabilities. ❤️
+Choose your use case and follow a step-by-step guide to learn Kestra 's features and capabilities. ❤️